 Latest update as at 9th October 2020, almost 99% of the URLs have been restored and canonical issues work continues.

 This is a very important update for local business owners.
-Google has introduced new attributes highlighting COVID-19 ‘Health and Safety’ in Google My Business.
+Google has introduced new attributes highlighting COVID-19 ‘Health and Safety’ in Google Business Profile.